BernieSumption/EasyDB/README.md

 EasyDB is a SQLite wrapper for iOS and other Apple platforms designed to provide a better developer experience for application developers than anything else available.

+> [!NOTE]
+> EasyDB is a working proof of concept.
+However, it has not been used in a production application so I have not taken the step of publishing it for Swift Package Manager.
+If you're interested in using it, or taking some of the techniques from it, contact me and I'll provide support.

+## Why EasyDB?

 SQLite is by far the most popular database for iOS developers.
 It is reliable, fast, and already ships with iOS and macOS.
 The SQLite C API is very low level, and Apple's own Core Data is hard to use, so most developers use a library that wraps the low-level API.
 [GRDB](https://github.com/groue/GRDB.swift) and [SQLite.swift](https://github.com/stephencelis/SQLite.swift) two very good examples, and there are many more.

 EasyDB has a killer feature - of the many SQLite wrapper libraries in Swift, EasyDB is the only one that provides a type-safe query API with no boilerplate code or configuration beyond defining your record type: